 Why Mobile Websites Can Increase Lead Generation

 Enough with the figures, it’s more than obvious that people are accessing the Internet using smartphones and tablet pc’s.
 Ever noticed your Facebook feed?
 Your friends and contacts are uploading photos, updating their status, and checking-in at a restaurant using a mobile app.
-In the ’90′s, you’re definitely itching to establish your website on the Web because of the dot-com bubble.
-Today, we live in the age of “instant” where we all want content and information in a push of a button.
+In the ’90′s, we were itching to establish a website on the Web because of the dot-com bubble.
+Today, we live in the age of “instant” where we all want content and information with the push of a button.
 And that button is located on your smartphone, your friends’ smartphone, and your potential customers’ smartphone.

 So as a business owner, what do you need to do?
 Start creating a mobile website that looks presentable on any mobile device.
 It’s a bit difficult but the efforts won’t go in vain.
 You want to increase ROI and acquire leads?
 You have to put your website not only on people’s monitors but should appear on their smartphones as well.
 It’s not a fad, Gartner’s study showed that 2011 saw consumers using their smartphones and mobile devices to access the Internet more than PCs.
 It’s advisable to check out Google’s GoMo so you can acquaint yourself about mobile websites.